kristianmandrup/rails3-base/readme.md

 Setup
 =====

+note: whenever you change Gemfile run `bundle install`

     @ Devise installed for authentication, no models created
       + to setup:
+        - edit /config/initializers/devise.rb
         - rails generate devise ModelName
       + to remove:
         - rails destroy devise_views
         - rails destroy devise_install
         - then remove devise and warden from the Gemfile
+    @ Aegis installed for permissions
+      + to setup:
+        - edit /app/models/permissions.rb to add/remove permissions
+        - add a string column named "role_name" to all your models which need permissions
+        - call the method "has_role" at the top level of all your models needing permissions
+      + to remove:
+        - rails destory model Permissions
+        - remove aegis from Gemfile
     @ Uses compass with the 960 plugin
       + to setup:
         - already done, modify sass files in app/stylesheets